Tea and Matrimony

 It was said that the daily ritual of taking tea in Britain was made popular in the 17 th century by the Portuguese queen of Charles II, Catherine of Braganza.
 Having grown up in her native Portugal drinking tea as an everyday beverage, a chest of tea was one of the items included in Catherine’s dowry.
 Soon the English court grew accustomed to the daily ritual of taking tea and the rest is history.

-A 17th century beadwork basket celebrates the union in 1662 of King Charles II and Catherine of Braganza,
+A 17th century beadwork basket celebrates the union in 1662 of King

 the Metropolitan Museum of Art, New York.